by Andrew Robinson

 (W. J. Albery, Master of University College, Oxford, University College Record)

---read a related feature ("How do we know the cause of volcanic eruptions?") in (BBC) Focus
+--read my related feature ("How do we know the cause of volcanic eruptions?") in (BBC) Focus

 (translated into eight languages.
 Published during the 2005 centenary of Einstein's discovery of special relativity, the book is a biography, with additional contributions, edited by the author, from physicists, writers and others, who include three Nobel laureates--Philip W. Anderson, Joseph Rotblat and Steven Weinberg--plus Diana K. Buchwald, Arthur C. Clarke, Freeman Dyson, Philip Glass and Stephen Hawking)